 Extra Thick Profile

 Mattresses belonging to the extra-thick profile come with a thickness of more than 16 inches.
 These are premium quality mattresses that offer a thick comfort layer.
-While they may appear attractive, the heavyweight makes them difficult to handle and hard to get into.
+While they may appear attractive, the heavyweight makes them challenging to handle and hard to get into.

 Since these are not easily foldable, shipping them gets quite challenging too.
 Deeper mattresses undoubtedly give your bed a luxurious look with their fillings and constructions.
 However, this makes them the most expensive as well.

-How to Choose the Right Mattress Thickness?
+How to Choose the Right Mattress Thickness

 While it's true that the thicker a mattress is, the softer it feels, it's not necessary that everyone feels comfortable on a huge mattress.
 It's essential to identify your personal needs and choices to simplify your quest for a perfect mattress.
 For choosing a mattress thickness that complies with your requirements, you must thoroughly acknowledge factors like sleeping position, body type, medical conditions, and bed base height.